alibaba/uirecorder/CHANGE.md

 UI Recorder change log
 ====================

+## ver 2.4.8 (2017-3-21)

+1. Fix: disable get screenshot when closeWindow
+2. Fix: insert new var failed in other iframe context

 ## ver 2.4.7 (2017-3-20)

 1. Fix: insert var failed when add new var in iframe context